single-spa/single-spa.js.org/website/versioned_docs/version-5.x/faq.md

 Some options on _how_ to update your import map include:

 - Server render your `index.html` with the import map inlined.
-This does not mean that your DOM elements need to all be server rendered, but just the `<script type="systemjs-importmap>` element.
+This does not mean that your DOM elements need to all be server rendered, but just the `<script type="systemjs-importmap">` element.
 Provide an API that either updates a database table or a file local to the server.
 - Have your import map itself on a CDN, and use [import-map-deployer](https://github.com/single-spa/import-map-deployer) or similar to update the import map during your CI process.
 This method has a small impact on performance, but is generally easier to setup if you don't have a server-rendered setup already.
 (You can also [preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) the import map file to help provide a small speed boost).
 See [example travis.yml](https://github.com/openmrs/openmrs-esm-root-config/blob/master/.travis.yml).
 Other CI tools work, too.

 ## Create React App